victorsndvg/FEconv/README.md

 Prebuilt libraries and header files are located in folders _lib/_  and _include/_.

 If you want to build the libraries by your own, you must install the prerequisites previously mentioned.
-Open a terminal in Linux or Mac Mac OS X, or a Command Window in Windows, go to the installation folder and type:
+Then open a terminal in Linux or Mac Mac OS X, or a Command Window in Windows, go to the installation folder and type:
 ```shell
   make -f Makefile.makelib.<compiler>.<os>
 ```